sarmientoj24/appchemy_trainer/README.md

 **Note:** The code was created back in 2019.
 Code may not work now because of versioning.

+# Repository Guide
+- vae.py: contains the VAE class
+- train_vae.py: script for training the VAE model from vae.py
+- cluster_database.py: functions and scripts for clustering the images using the encoded attributes
+- encode_images.py: main script to encode the image into an n-sized vector (in our case, 16)
+- img_encoder.py: Image Encoder class for encode_images.py
+- utils.py: helper functions for reading the images from a folder, etc.
+- webapp_helper.py: a dump of critical functions embedded in the backend application for serving the model.
+- notebooks/*.ipynb: A scratch notebook used in Google Colab from training to encoding

 # Abstract
 The author proposes using Variational Autoencoders (VAE) where the author exploits its capability to regularisethe latent space for generating new samples from the distribution and to generate a latent representation of data as features and introduces two methods in utilizing the latent variables for similar image retrieval, recommendation.
 This enables a base framework that can be used for the e-commerce industry that implements collaborative design for product styles, product clustering, image retrieval and recommender systems using only one architecture to solve multiple problems.